Brand Names: Axert

 What are the possible side effects of almotriptan (Axert)?

-Stop using almotriptan and call your doctor at once if you have a serious side effect such as:
+Stop using almotriptan and call your doctor at once if you have:

-- (if you are also taking an antidepressant) -- agitation, hallucinations, fever, fast heart rate, overactive reflexes, nausea, vomiting, diarrhea, loss of coordination, fainting.
+- high levels of serotonin in the body--agitation, hallucinations, fever, fast heart rate, overactive reflexes, nausea, vomiting, diarrhea, loss of coordination, fainting; or

 - dizziness, drowsiness; or